 And most importantly, they’re only an estimate of future costs, with the final year-end service charge reconciliation accounts then eventually reflecting reality and forming a balancing service charge debit or credit.

-Also, check what regulatory and support bodies like RICS have further explanations and even support to really make sure the service charge budget for your property truly makes sense and is fair.
+Also, check what regulatory and support bodies like RICS have further explanations and even support to make sure the service charge budget for your property truly makes sense and is fair.

 Need More Help?